robelasefa/pydemy/README.md

 ## Quickstart

-Here is an example that demonstrates how to use the `UdemyClient` instance to retrieve information about public courses.
+Here is an example that demonstrates how to get started with using the `UdemyClient` to retrieve information about public courses.

+**For more in-depth examples and usage scenarios, be sure to check out the `examples` folder.**

 ```python
 client = UdemyClient(client_id="YOUR_CLIENT_ID", client_secret="YOUR_CLIENT_SECRET")